akalongman/ubuntu-configuration/README.md

     sudo apt update && sudo apt install -y winusb

 We replace the sources.list back to vivid in order to get it to work for ubuntu 15, that is the purpose of the `sed` command.

+### StarUML

+A sophisticated software modeler for agile and concise modeling (http://staruml.io/)

+You can download .AppImage file from http://staruml.io/download

+Make downloaded file executable and run.

 ***